Christopher Lassiter Profile

 Research & Teaching Interests

-Biology Courses: Principles of Biology, Biodiversity, Cell Biology, History of Life, Immunology, Advanced Cell Biology, Senior Seminar
+Biology Courses: Principles of Biology, Biodiversity, Exploring the Unity of Life, Cell Biology, History of Life, Immunology, Advanced Cell Biology, Senior Seminar

 Intellectual Inquiry (General Education) Courses: Scientists and Society, National Parks: Explore Your America, How to Build a Dinosaur